Wall Street rises on tech boost; Tesla gains

-(Reuters) - Wall Street’s main indexes rose on Monday as technology stocks rebounded from a recent pullback that was sparked by a surge in bond yields, while Tesla shares surged after Cathie Wood’s Ark Invest set a three-year price target of $3,000.
+(Reuters) - U.S. stocks rose on Monday as technology stocks rebounded from a recent pullback that was sparked by a surge in bond yields, while Tesla jumped as a fund run by an influential investor said the electric-car maker’s shares could hit $3,000 in three years.

-Heavyweight Tesla Inc’s 5% jump to $690 provided the biggest boost to the S&P 500 and Nasdaq.
-The high-flying $26.6 billion ARK Innovation ETF counts Tesla as its largest holding.
+Tesla Inc’s 5.5% jump to $690 provided the biggest boost to the S&P 500 and Nasdaq.
+Ark Invest, founded by star stock picker Cathie Wood, has been extremely bullish about the company, in which it is one of the major investors.

 A sharp run-up in Treasury yields since mid-February has dictated the course of equities trading, while weighing on high-flying tech-focused stocks.